Godfrey22152/Quiz_Game_App-in-Azure-DevOps/Monitoring_Setup/README.md

 ## Prerequisites
 1. Azure Kubernetes Service (AKS) cluster: Ensure you have an AKS cluster up and running.
 2. Environment Setup:
-- Local Machine:
+**- Local Machine:**
    - Ensure you have kubectl and Helm installed on your local machine.
    - Your local machine should be configured to access your AKS cluster.
-- Cloud Shell:
+**- Cloud Shell:**
    - You can use Azure Cloud Shell, which has kubectl and Helm pre-installed and configured to access your Azure resources.

 ## Detailed Execution Steps